kiaann1/Proofly/issues.md

    **FIXED ✅** - Improved export button layout in `src/components/cv/CVPreview.tsx` by implementing a responsive flex layout.
 Added proper spacing, mobile-friendly button sizing, and ensured the buttons stack appropriately on smaller screens.
 Export buttons now have better visibility and usability on mobile devices.

 8. CV Builder > Export PDF > Preview Element Not Found **FIXED ✅** - Enhanced PDF export logic in `src/lib/exportUtils.ts` with robust element detection and fallback mechanisms.
-Added multiple selectors to find the CV preview element and implemented error handling to prevent export failures.
-PDF export now works reliably across different states of the application.
+Added multiple selectors to find the CV preview element and implemented error handling to prevent export failures. **MAJOR UPDATE**: All PDF exports now use the enhanced `exportToPDFWithPageBreaks()` function which creates PDFs programmatically without requiring DOM elements, eliminating "preview element not found" errors completely.
+Updated all CV pages (`page.tsx`, `page_new.tsx`, `page_temp.tsx`) and CVPreview component to use the enhanced export function.
+PDF export now works reliably across different states of the application and on all devices.

 9. CV Builder > Templates > Export > doesnt show the styling or the template in docx export **FIXED ✅** - Completely overhauled DOCX export in `src/lib/exportUtils.ts` to properly reflect template styling and section headers.
 Added structured formatting with proper headings, bold text for section titles, and organized layout that matches the visual template.
 The DOCX export now maintains the professional appearance of the CV template.